by Bernard Linder

 Arthur Lonto passed away on March 9, 2009.
 Arthur served ERA faithfully for many years.
 He held a variety of offices, including president.

-Until a new editor was appointed, Arthur served again as the editor of Headlights in the early 1990s.
+Arthur again served as the editor of Headlights in the early 1990s until a new editor, Sandy Campbell, was appointed in 1996.
 He was also a member of the Branford Electric Railway Association, where he helped build three car barns.
 He was the manager of the souvenir stand from 1971 to 1979.

 Arthur served his country during World War II.
 He was in the Army for nearly three years and overseas in Europe for 16 months.
 Unfortunately, he was wounded there.